-All medical insurance eligible employees may enroll and participate in the Cafeteria Plan program.
-Others may be eligible.
+All HDHP medical insurance eligible employees may enroll and participate in the Limited Cafeteria Plan program.
 If you are unsure whether you are eligible to participate or not, check with your payroll person.

 The annual open enrollment period will be held in the month of May for the following plan year.
-To participate in an upcoming year, you must enroll online at www.pehp.org or return a completed enrollment form to the Public Employees Health

-Program, 560 East 200 South, Suite 100, Salt Lake City, UT 84102-2004 by the end of the enrollment period.
+To participate in an upcoming year, you must enroll on line at www.pehp.org or return a completed enrollment form to the Public Employees Health Program, 560 East 200 South, Suite 100, Salt Lake City, UT 84102-2004 by the end of the enrollment period.
 You must re-enroll each year that you wish to participate in the Cafeteria Plan program.
 This gives you the opportunity to evaluate your needs for the new period and possibly change your elected deduction amounts.
-Enrollment forms are available online at www.pehp.org.
+Enrollment forms should be requested from your Employer.

-New employees may enroll within the first 60 days of their employment by providing the Public Employees Health Program with a completed enrollment form or online election and verification of hire date.
+New employees may enroll within the first 60 days of their employment by enrolling online, when available, or providing the Public Employees Health Program with a completed enrollment form and verification of hire date.